-High quality design is a key aspect of sustainable and resilient development and is essential in creating places in which current and future generations can enjoy a high quality of life which is fulfilling and healthy.
-Good design goes beyond aesthetic considerations and should address the connections between people and places and the integration of new development into the built and natural environment.
+4.1.29 High quality design is a key aspect of, alongside sustainable and resilient development, and is essential in creating places in which current and future generations can enjoy a high quality of life which is fulfilling and healthy.
+Good High Quality design goes beyond aesthetic considerations and should address the connections between form and function, people and places and the integration of new development into the built and natural environment.
 Design is at the forefront of issues such as climate change, energy use, car dependence, community cohesion and health and wellbeing.
 The vast majority of people who live and work in the Leeds City Region do so in an urban environment.
-Their quality of life of Leeds relies heavily upon the quality of their environment.
+Their quality of life of people who live and work in Leeds relies heavily upon the quality of their environment.
 In order to continue its economic success in a sustainable manner, and in order to achieve its aim of being the Best City in the UK by 2030, Leeds must build upon and retain the high quality of its built, historic and natural environment.

-High quality and well-designed sustainable places are sought in Leeds which seek to achieve:
+4.1.30 High quality and well-designed sustainable places are sought in Leeds which seek to achieve:

+a. form, function and aesthetics appropriate their location

-- a.
-Climate change mitigation
+a. b.-Climate change mitigation

-- b.
+c.b.
 Adaption to climate change

-- c.
+ed.
 Health and well-being

-- d.
+de.
 Community cohesion

-- e.
-Inclusive growth
+e.f Inclusive growth

-- f.
-Accessibility and inclusion
+f.g Accessibility and inclusion

-- g.
+g.h.
 Protection and enhancement of Leeds's natural and historic assets

-Development requiring planning permission will be subject to development control considerations, including the acceptable provision of vehicular access, surface and foul water sewer disposal, car parking, greenspace, landscape and detailed design considerations.
+4.1.31 Development requiring planning permission will be subject to development control considerations, including the acceptable provision of vehicular access, surface and foul water sewer disposal, car parking, greenspace, landscape and detailed design considerations.
 Landscaping concerns will include the retention of trees.
 Development proposals may be submitted for planning approval in two ways.
 Outline applications need to resolve those requirements which establish in principle whether a site is physically developable for the development intended.
 Detailed applications need to resolve all development control considerations